AZapie/docs.zapien.dev/content/index.md

 ---
-title: Welcome to my documentation/knowledge repository!
+title: Welcome to the BengalBots knowledge repository!
 ---
->[!quote]
->Specialization is for insects - Robert A. Heinlein

-This is where I'm going to host all documentation and notes regarding my projects.
+This is the home page.
+This website is automatically generated from an [Obsidian](https://obsidian.md/) vault via [Quartz!](https://quartz.jzhao.xyz/)